trizen/raku-rosettacode/programming_tasks/S/Same_Fringe.md

 # [Same Fringe][1]

-Unlike in Perl 5, where <tt>=&gt;</tt> is just a synonym for comma, in Perl 6 it creates a true Pair object.
+Unlike in Perl 5, where `=&gt;` is just a synonym for comma, in Perl 6 it creates a true Pair object.
 So here we use Pair objects for our "cons" cells, just as if we were doing this in Lisp.
-We use the <tt>gather/take</tt> construct to harvest the leaves lazily as the elements are visited with a standard recursive algorithm, using multiple dispatch to differentiate nodes from leaves.
-The <tt>eqv</tt> value equivalence is applied to the two lists in parallel.
+We use the `gather/take` construct to harvest the leaves lazily as the elements are visited with a standard recursive algorithm, using multiple dispatch to differentiate nodes from leaves.
+The `eqv` value equivalence is applied to the two lists in parallel.

 ```perl
 sub fringe ($tree) {